qiskit-community/qiskit-dynamics/docs/tutorials/optimizing_pulse_sequence.rst

 1. Configure ``qiskit-dynamics`` to work with the JAX backend.
 2. Setup a ``Solver`` instance with the model of the system.
 3. Define a pulse sequence parameterization to optimize over.
-4. Define gate fidelity function.
+4. Define a gate fidelity function.
 5. Define objective function for optimization.
 6. Use JAX to differentiate objective, then gradient optimize.